Tensor Reconstruction Beyond Constant Rank: Introduction

-In a recent work, Bhargava, Saraf, and Volkovich \cite{BSV21} presented proper reconstruction algorithms for these circuit models.
+More recently, Bhargava, Saraf, and Volkovich \cite{BSV21} presented proper reconstruction algorithms for the circuit models discussed above.
 The running times of their algorithms are polynomial in $n$, the number of variables, and the degree $d$, assuming $k$ is constant, but not when $k$ is any growing function of $n$ or $d$.
+Unlike \cite{KarninShpilka09}, their algorithms work even over infinite fields.
 The exact running time is a polynomial whose exponent is a somewhat complicated expression that involves some quickly growing function of $k$.
 We describe their results more precisely vis-\`{a}-vis our results in \autoref{sec:results}.

 In particular, given a constant upper bound on the rank, they obtain efficient algorithms that given a tensor (or a symmetric tensor) can exactly compute its rank, and also obtain a decomposition as a sum of rank-one tensors.
-Since for large enough ranks the problem of computing the tensor rank becomes $\NP$ hard, it's natural to wonder at which point the intractability kicks in.
+Since for large enough ranks the problem of computing the tensor rank becomes $\NP$-hard, it's natural to wonder at which point the intractability kicks in.
 That is, is there an efficient polynomial time algorithm that can compute the rank and obtain a decomposition even when the upper bound $k$ is super-constant?

 In this paper we obtain faster algorithms that remain polynomial time algorithms (in $n$ and $d$) even when $k$ is slightly super-constant.
 Our running times are of the form $\poly(n,d,T(k))$ where $T$ is some quickly growing function of $k$.
-Like the algorithms of Bhargava, Saraf, and Volkovich \cite{BSV21}, our learning algorithms are proper and return the smallest possible representation of $f$ in the relevant circuit model.
+Like the algorithms of Karnin and Shpilka \cite{KarninShpilka09} and Bhargava, Saraf, and Volkovich \cite{BSV21}, our learning algorithms are proper and return the smallest possible representation of $f$ in the relevant circuit model.
 In particular, they imply efficient randomized algorithms for computing tensor rank even when the rank is slightly super-constant.

 Another contribution of this work is correcting an error that appeared in previous work.
 This error originated in \cite{KarninShpilka09} and affected Theorem 1.6 of \cite{BSV21} as well.
 Explaining the nature of the error requires some technical details that we present in \autoref{sec:errors}.
 Our correction recovers the affected results of \cite{KarninShpilka09,BSV21}, albeit with a slight change in the parameters that implies a somewhat worse dependence on the parameter $k$.